 The Centrality Of CDO Administration And Its Standardizing Effects

 A small number of embedded firms could, theoretically, construct a diversity of products which compete for investors.
 And there is some evidence that there were many changes to CDO structures in the period we examine (see Authors, 2011 for a review).
 But these product changes did not amount to the creation of a ‘market’ with products that embodied significantly different properties.
 Beneath the apparent changes and diversity there were also regularities linked to the economics of the product.
-In CDO, profits were made on the spread between the yield paid on the securities that backed the CDO and the interest incurred on the CDO securities issued, and the arbitrage of regulatory systems to minimize taxation costs, capital requirements and disclosure (Partnoy, 2010; Poszar, Adrian, Ashcraft & Boesky, 2010; Kroszner & Strahan, 2011).
+In CDO, profits were made on the spread between the yield paid on the securities that backed the CDO and the interest incurred on the CDO securities issued, and the arbitrage of regulatory systems to minimize taxation costs, capital requirements and disclosure (Partnoy, 2010; Pozsar, Adrian, Ashcraft & Boesky, 2010; Kroszner & Strahan, 2011).

 The former required a standardization of contracts which allowed the activity to scale up (Riles, 2011; Watts, 2004).
 In the early 2000s CDO activity growth had been hampered by the use of ad hoc contracts, particularly in CDS markets, which were crucial to the development of cost effective/capital efficient synthetic CDOs.
-In 2003the International Swaps and Derivatives Association (ISDA) developed standardized contracts which allowed credit rating agencies to apply a single figure in their Gaussian copula model to measure default correlation across different assets, allowing the sector to grow more rapidly (Chen, Cifuentes, Desai & Ray, 2005; MacKenzie, 2010).
+In 2003, the International Swaps and Derivatives Association (ISDA) developed standardized contracts which allowed credit rating agencies to apply a single figure in their Gaussian copula model to measure default correlation across different assets, allowing the sector to grow more rapidly (Chen, Cifuentes, Desai & Ray, 2005; MacKenzie, 2010).

 In terms of the latter, this standardization had an organizational corollary.As contracts became standardized and models increased conformity, the CDO administrative infrastructure in the network became the core ‘core’ of the network.
 In terms of degree centrality (the number of ties one node has to others), the most central actors in our dataset are the Delawarian registrar to the co-issuer, Puglisi and Associates - a small accounting and administrative services firm established by a former finance professor at the University of Delaware, which is involved in 79% of all 373 CDOs in our sample; followed by law firms Maples and Calder and Walkers who act as Cayman-based registrars and legal advisors in 58% and 35% of those CDOs respectively (Table 2).
 Thus, despite surface level innovations, there were strong(social) network regularities (Perry-Smith & Manucio, 2017) as product and network reinforced each other isomorphically: the domicility of these core administrative actors was central to the regulatory arbitrage of the product; whilst the skills developed in those core firms in those domicilities placed constraints on the form of innovation at the level of the product.
 This symbiosis created narrow innovation and rigidities that meant product and network became increasingly homogeneous, despite superficial differences (see Gersch, Goeke & Wessel, 2009; Sydow, 2009; Lavie & Rosenkopf, 2006; Manning & Sydow, 2011).